We like big buns and we cannot lie

 This casual bistro on Joo Chiat Road serves artisanal brioche buns stuffed with flame-grilled angus beef patties; simple, but works wonders.
 They’ve got the classic Burger ($16) which allows you to choose between patties like the 180G Angus Beef Patty, Crispy Chicken or vegetarian-friendly Breaded Brie Cheese; the Bacon Burger ($18) for those who like streaky slices in their beef sandwich; and the Cheese Burger ($17), that poses more gooey goodness.
 If you’ve got enough room in your belly for more, go ahead and get the double-fried fries, and pistachio-flavoured milkshake.

-A secret menu item, The Feather Blade Burger ($21) from this famed local steakhouse offers minced Feather Blade steak that’s deep-fried in beef dripping and dressed with bearnaise and shallots—all on a toasty brioche bun slices.
+No longer a secret menu item, The Feather Blade Burger ($21) from this famed local steakhouse offers a minced Feather Blade steak that’s deep-fried in beef fat, dripping and dressed with bearnaise and shallots—all packed into two toasty brioche bun slices.
 New sides to complete your meal include the must-try Potatoes (fried in wagyu beef fat and topped with dill cream and ikura) plus the creamy Burratina.

 Some might consider Five Guys a fast food joint, but the high-quality ingredients say otherwise.
 Other than the standard Hamburger ($13), Cheeseburger ($15), Baconburger ($15) and Bacon-Cheeseburger ($17), all of which are double-patty, there are sandwiches like the Grilled Cheese and BLT too.
 Tasty fries and milkshakes with unlimited toppings are available for those looking to indulge as well.
 All that, plus free peanuts while you wait in line.

 At Telok Ayer’s Meatsmith outlet, indulge in the Meatsmith Cheeseburger ($16).
 Here’s what it entails: smoked brisket patties, American cheese and pickles—all shoved into a potato bun.
 Drooling yet?
 We sure are.

 Saying the Shack made waves when it first arrived in Singapore is an understatement, as the chain restaurant saw snaking, three-hour-long queues at Jewel Changi Airport.
-But now that Shake Shack has opened a second and third branch in town, you won’t have to travel all the way to the East to get your fill of their signature burgers.
-The ‘Shroom Burger ($10.80) and SmokeShack ($10.90) are definitely must-try items.
+But now that Shake Shack has opened plenty of new branches in town, you won’t have to travel all the way to the East to get your fill of their signature burgers.
+The ‘Shroom Burger ($10.80) and SmokeShack ($10.90) are definitely must-eat items.